Author Guidelines

 The Editors of CANDJ enforce a rigorous peer-review process along with strict Editorial Policies and standards to ensure the works published in the Journal are of high scientific quality and contribute to scholarly publishing.
 Unfortunately, cases of plagiarism, data falsification, undisclosed conflicts of interest, inappropriate authorship credit, and other issues do arise.
 The Journal’s Editors take such publishing ethics issues very seriously.

-In the event that the Editorial Staff is made aware of any allegation of research and publication misconduct relating to a published article in the CANDJ, the Journal will follow the Committee on Publication Ethics (COPE) guidelines in dealing with allegations.
+In the event that the Editor is made aware of any allegation of research and publication misconduct relating to a published article in CANDJ, the Journal will follow the COPE guidelines in dealing with allegations.
 If after an investigation there are valid concerns, the authors will be contacted and given an opportunity to address the issue.
-The Editorial Staff will discuss the suspected cases, in consultation with the CAND, and reach a decision.
+The Editor will discuss the suspected cases, in consultation with the CAND (Publisher), and reach a decision.
 Authors who are found to have engaged in scientific misconduct will be removed from further association with the Journal (as an Editor, Reviewer and/or Author) and reported to their institution.

 Corrections and Retractions

 When errors are identified in published articles, the Editor will consider what action is required in consultation with the CAND and/or Publishing Partner.
+Corrections are warranted for errors of fact that should have been recognized at the time of publication.
+Matters of debate and evolving science and methods are not errors.
 Amendments (if actionable) will be published through a formal online notice since they affect the publication record and/or the scientific accuracy of published information.
 The online article is part of the published record, and the original published version is therefore maintained.
 For peer-reviewed material, the amendments fall into the following categories:

 Corrigendum (Author Errors): Author corrections will be judged on their relevance to readers and their importance for the published record and ethical responsibilities.
 Author corrections are published after discussion among the Editorial Staff and publishing team.
 The Journal will not usually publish a correction that does not affect the contribution in a significant way or if the issue does not considerably impair the reader's understanding of the contribution, such as a spelling mistake or grammatical error.
 The erratum notice will be published and made free to view in a journal issue and linked to the article of record that it corrects.

-Erratum (Journal Errors): Includes mistakes introduced by the Journal in production.
-Errata are generally not published for simple, obvious typographical errors, but are published when the error is significant (ie. spelling of author name is incorrect).
+Erratum (Journal Errors): Addresses mistakes introduced by the Journal in production.
+Errata are generally not published for simple, obvious typographical errors, but are published when the error is significant (e.g. spelling of author name is incorrect).
 The erratum notice will be published and made free to view in a journal issue and linked to the article of record that it corrects.

 Addendum: Includes an editor’s note or editorial expression of concern, which provides additional information about a paper that is crucial to the reader's understanding of the published contribution.
-The addendum may be published in cases where we receive inadequate evidence of misconduct, investigation has not been or would not be impartial or conclusive, or an investigation is underway and the decision may not be made for a significant amount of time.
+It may be published in cases where we receive inadequate evidence of misconduct, an investigation has not been or would not be impartial or conclusive, or an investigation is underway, and the decision may not be made for a significant amount of time.
 Dependent on the urgency, the addendum notice may immediately be linked to the published article that it refers to, prior to being officially published in a journal issue.

 AUTHOR FEES